Discover the BEST time to visit Florence Italy! Learn which months offer the perfect mix of fewer crowds and good weather to make your trip a success!

 Florence doesn't go all out for Christmas like other European cities but the quaint decorations and twinkle lights do add to the charm.
 Temperatures in December aren't bad either, ranging from the high 30s to low 50s.

-January and February see similar temperatures.
-In general, chance of rain is lower in winter than both fall and spring with early December seeing the highest amount of rainfall.
+Opt for January and February instead.
+These months see similar temperatures as December (high 30s to low 50s).
+In general, the chance of rain is lower in winter than for both fall and spring with early December seeing the highest amount of rainfall.

 Florence in Summer - June through August